compsys-progtools/fall2025/resources/glossary.md

 repository
 :  a project folder with tracking information in it in the form of a .git directory in it

+reStructuredText
+:  an plaintext markup syntax and parser system used for both inline documentation and creating websites and other types of documents [docs](https://docutils.sourceforge.io/rst.html)

 ROM (Read-Only Memory)
 :  Memory that only gets read by the CPU and is used for instructions